2006 Cleveland Browns season: Week 16 vs Tampa Bay Buccaneers

 Trying to snap a two-game losing skid, the Browns played their final home game of the year in a Week 16 interconference fight with the Tampa Bay Buccaneers.
 In the first half, Cleveland trailed as Buccaneers' kicker Matt Bryant kicked a 23-yard field goal in the first quarter and a 24-yard field goal in the second quarter.
 In the third quarter, Tampa Bay continued its pounding with RB Michael Pittman's 11-yard TD run (with the following PAT being blocked).
 In the fourth quarter, the Buccaneers further increased their lead with OLB Derrick Brooks returning an interception 21 yards for a touchdown.
 Afterward, the Browns got their only score of the game with CB Daven Holly returning a fumble 40 yards for a touchdown.
-Then, the Buccaners wrapped up the game with Bryant kicking a 37-yard field goal.
+Then, the Buccaneers wrapped up the game with Bryant kicking a 37-yard field goal.
 With the loss, Cleveland fell to 4–11.